© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wick Ball camp, the Common is a scheduled monument protected by Historic England under reference 1005673.
 View the official record →

-Wick Ball camp, the Common is a prehistoric hillforts or enclosure located in Wiltshire, England.
+Wick Ball Camp is an Iron Age hillfort situated on the Common near Wick in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005673.

 Wick Ball camp, the Common is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005673.